westy92/html-pdf-chrome/README.md

 HTML to PDF converter via Chrome/Chromium.

-## Notice

-html-pdf-chrome is in an alpha phase while Chrome/Chromium headless mode is [still being developed](https://bugs.chromium.org/p/chromium/issues/list?can=2&q=label:Proj-Headless).

 ## Prerequisites

-* Chrome/Chromium 59 or higher (still in beta)
+* Chrome/Chromium 59 or higher (60 or higher for some features)
 * Windows, macOS, or Linux
 * Node.js v6 or later